GreenfinityFarms/green_gui/README.md

 will have their own `package.json` and `node_modules` folder (even though it's highly likely that they'll be sharing many of the same libraries).

-To start the app, simply [have Meteor installed](https://www.meteor.com/install) and `cd meteor && meteor`.
+To start the app, simply [have Meteor installed](https://www.meteor.com/install) then `cd /meteor && meteor`.

+If this is the first time it's ran, run `npm install` prior to the `meteor` command.

 Meteor will attempt to start its own Mongo instance, so we have to make sure it connects to the external instance that's already running, otherwise you won't have access to any of